Modular Curvature for Noncommutative Two-Tori

 \subsection{Conformal index for $\T^2_\theta$}

 More to the point, the pseudodifferential calculus for $C^\ast$-dynamical systems~\cite{C}, and especially the elliptic theory on noncommutative tori~\cite[\S IV.6]{Co-book}, show that the condition \eqref{asymp+} is fulfilled in the case of $\T^2_\theta$.
-In particular, all the Laplacians in \S \ref{spectrip} admit meromorphic zeta functions, with simple poles and regular at $0$.
+In particular, all the Laplacians in \S \ref{spectrip} admit meromorphic zeta functions, which have simple poles and are regular at $0$.

 \begin{thm} The value at the origin of the zeta function of the Laplacian on functions is a conformal invariant, \ie

 for any conformal weight $\vp$ on $A_\theta$. \end{thm}

 \proof In view of Lemma \ref{laplem}, one can replace the Laplacian on functions by $\perta=k \,\lapa \, k$.
 Consider the family